Posts: 7,011

 Well, just jam the earbuds in and crank the volume up to max.

-(12-04-2016, 11:32 AM)Hugo Wrote: (12-04-2016, 10:12 AM)Wonky3 Wrote: My eyes are shot.
+(12-04-2016, 11:32 AM)Hugo Wrote:

 Oh sure, I could see an optometrist and buy prescription glasses.
-But hey, that's money down the drain I could use for paying for porn sites. .
+But hey, that's money down the drain I could use for paying for porn sites.
+Embarrassed .
 So, I use "cheaters", even though they are not all that effective these days.
 I see the text okay but after a few hours my eyes "give out".

 So, I'm thinking about Audible.com and listening to recorded books.
 I know they are pricey, but if it's a solution so be it.